24 June 2024

 Members of the Royal Anglian Regiment folding the flag at the burial of an unknown soldier at Caterpillar Valley Cemetery.
 (Photo: Crown Copyright)

 The soldier buried at CWGC Caterpillar Valley Cemetery was discovered in a freshly ploughed field on the edge of High Wood, Longueval.
 The soldier buried at CWGC Serre Road No. 2 Cemetery was discovered by tourists walking by another ploughed field near Beaumont Hamel.
-The remains of both men were recovered by the Commonwealth War Graves Commission.
+The remains of both men were recovered by the Commonwealth War Graves Commission in France.

 Due to the extensive fighting in both areas by multiple battalions of different regiments over a long period, the list of those missing is extensive.
 Though the General Service buttons and ammunition found alongside the remains indicate the men were of Commonwealth origin and unlikely to be officers, no artefacts could identify individuals.
 With no way to distinguish these men from the hundreds recorded there as missing, both were buried as unknown soldiers, known unto God.